O1sims/BlockFormation/README.md

 ## 1 About

 This directory contains a set of TeX files which, when compiled into a PDF, the paper **The Formation of Extractive Structures in Networks**.
 The paper provides an analysis of central and critical nodes within a general network topology.
+The full paper can be found in [`BlockFormation.pdf`](./BlockFormation.pdf).

 ### 1.1 Abstract